Table of Contents

 Section 2.
 Director Terms, Vacancies & Removal

 - Corporate Officers shall have terms of office of two (2) years.
-The Chair, 2nd Vice-Chair, and Corresponding Secretary shall expire in even numbered years and the 1st Vice-Chair, Recording Secretary and Treasurer shall expire in odd numbered years.
+The Chair, and Corresponding Secretary shall expire in even numbered years and the Vice-Chair, Recording Secretary and Treasurer shall expire in odd numbered years.
+The chair elect is a one year position that is followed by a two year term as Chair of the board.

 - The six (6) Directors-at-Large shall serve for terms of three (3) years with 2 seats expiring every year.